igorkamyshev/withease/apps/website/docs/magazine/no_methods.md

 - Methods, e.g. `event.map(...)`, `event.filter(...)`, `store.map(...)`
 - Operators, e.g. `combine(...)` and `sample(...)`

 In most cases, operators are more powerful and flexible than methods.

-## Extensibility

-Operators are more extensible than methods.
 You can add new features to operators without rewriting the code.
 Let us see how it works on a few examples.

-### `combine` vs `store.map`
+## `combine`

 Let us say you have a derived [_Store_](https://effector.dev/docs/api/effector/store) to calculate a discount percentage for user: